djplaner/blog/docs/2010/07/16/trip-report-moodlemootau-2010/index.md

----
+﻿---
 categories:
 - alignment
 - elearning
 - indicators
 - moodle
-date: 2010-07-16 13:40:09+10:00
-next:
-  text: '"The ethics of learning analytics: initial steps"'
-  url: /blog/2010/07/19/the-ethics-of-learning-analytics-initial-steps/
-previous:
-  text: 'Integrating alignment into Moodle and academic practice: A proposal and a
-    RFI'
-  url: /blog/2010/07/09/integrating-alignment-into-moodle-and-academic-practice-a-proposal-and-a-rfi/
-title: Trip report - Moodlemoot'AU 2010
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: dveness
   author_email: deborah.veness@anu.edu.au
   author_ip: 150.203.145.36
   author_url: null
   content: 'Hi David

     Regarding your interest in building a tool to assist with alignment:

     Have you looked at the applications used by AACSB-accredited business schools and faculties - for example Tk20, TaskStream and Digital Measures, among others?
     UTS uses something called ReView or Re:View, which I think is a home-grown product.
     There seems to be a whole set of these kinds of systems, and I don''t think they interface with LMSs, but they must work with the student records systems.

     The AASCB accreditation requires rigourous reporting, so these tools may not be quite like the thing you have in your mind.
 I''d be interested to hear what you think of them.

     Deborah'
   date: '2010-07-20 09:46:22'
   date_gmt: '2010-07-19 23:46:22'
   id: '3120'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2010-07-16 03:40:09
+next:
+  text: '"The ethics of learning analytics: initial steps"'
+  url: /blog/2010/07/19/the-ethics-of-learning-analytics-initial-steps/
-    []
+pingbacks: []
+previous:
+  text: 'Integrating alignment into Moodle and academic practice: A proposal and a
+    RFI'
+  url: /blog/2010/07/09/integrating-alignment-into-moodle-and-academic-practice-a-proposal-and-a-rfi/
+template: blog-post.html
+title: Trip report - Moodlemoot'AU 2010
+type: post
 ---
 The following is a report of my attendance at [Moodlemoot'AU 2010](http://moodlemoot.org.au/) during the first half of this week.
 The aim is to engage in a touch of reflection, outline tasks to do, and inform colleagues back at [CQUniversity](http://www.cqu.edu.au/) about the conference.